 This week, we're virtually visiting some of the states in the southwestern part of the US.
-The recipe we chose to represent our travels this week is tortillas.
-Yes, you can buy pre-made tortillas at the store - but did you it's really easy to make your own?
+The recipe we chose to represent this part of the country is tortillas.
+Yes, you can buy pre-made tortillas at the store - but did you know it's really easy to make your own?

 Check out Sara's guide to making tortillas:

 2 cups of flour

 1 teaspoon of salt

 1/2 cup of lukewarm water

 1. Combine the flour and salt in a large bowl